-- Observe Before 1950s, cosmic rays were the source of high energy particles, and cloud chambers and photoemulsions were the means to detect them. - The quest for heavier particles and more precise measurements lead to the increasing importance of accelerators to produce particles and more complicated detectors to observe them.
+- Observe the source of high energy particles, and cloud chambers and photoemulsions were the means to detect them. - The quest for heavier particles and more precise measurements lead to the increasing importance of accelerators to produce particles and more complicated detectors to observe them.